-Student Visa Requirements for Australia
+Student visa requirements for Australia

 You like to have control of your visa application.
-We can guide you.
+We can guide you

 Which visa do you need?

-The visa you need will depend on the type of study you want to do, and how long you want to stay in Australia.
+The visa you need will depend on the type of study you want to pursue, and how long you want to stay in Australia.
 You can find out more about each type of visa on the Australian Government’s Department of Immigration and Border Protection (DIBP) website.

 You will need to create an account using DIBP’s online application system – ImmiAccount to complete and submit your student visa application.
 You can also track the status of your visa through ImmiAccount once you have submitted it.

 The information you need for your visa application will depend on your nationality and which course you’re studying.
 You will generally need:

 - Proof of enrolment (your Electronic Confirmation of Enrolment)

 - Your health insurance (Overseas Student Health Cover) policy details

 - Your Genuine Temporary Entrant (GTE) statement